ewilson57/tf_web/README.md

-# Our first AWS configuration for Terraform

-An initial configuration for Terraform.
+# An initial configuration for Terraform

 ## Usage